Car Brake Inspection, Repair & Replacement Cost Guides

 Your brake pedal feels spongy

 When applying the brake pedal, you find that it is “soft” and goes all the way down with no resistance which could indicate a brake fluid leak.
-A spongy brake pedal can also indicate that the brakes are out of adjustment or that the brake fluid requires changing.
+A spongy or low brake pedal can also indicate that the brakes are out of adjustment or that the brake fluid requires changing.

 Brake warning light on